The Gift of Adversity

 Marriage and family

 It took 14 months to get pregnant, but we were soon blessed with a beautiful daughter.
-Exactly two years later, we had a darling son, so I quit my part-time job to say home and care for our children.
+Exactly two years later, we had a darling son, so I quit my part-time job to stay home and care for our children.
 What a joy parenthood was for me and my husband seemed a good father at the time.
-I continued to have some health issues and not working brought more financial challenges, but we both loved our kids and my husband said he supported me staying home with them.
+I continued to have some health issues and having only one income brought more financial challenges, but we both loved our kids and my husband said he supported me staying home with them, so we were willing to make that sacrifice.

 I realize now, I had tied my self-esteem to my marriage and the family we’d created together.
-We didn’t always see eye to eye, like many young couples.
-We both had personal insecurities and issues, but it was enough for me to have someone to share it all with.
+We didn’t always see eye to eye, like many young couples, and we responded very differently to our less-than-ideal circumstances.
+We each had individual insecurities and issues, but for me it was enough just to have someone with whom I could share the trials of life.

 I was not prepared for what happened next …

-When our youngest was only 6 months old, my husband made a series of choices that hurt me and betrayed our marriage.
+When our youngest was only 6 months old, my husband made a series of choices that hurt me deeply and betrayed our marriage.
 I’ll spare the heartbreaking details, but it was devastating.
-Yet, I loved him and was willing to work through this with him.
-After all, my marriage commitment to him was for forever.
-He agreed he wanted to work things out.
-I wanted our family to be together and truly felt we were going to be ok.
+Yet, I loved him and was willing to work through this together.
+After all, my marriage commitment to him had been for eternity.
+He agreed to stay and make an effort to repair the damage.
+I was so grateful as I really wanted our family to be together and truly felt we were going to be ok.

-Yet, within two months, he decided he couldn’t do it, that life with me was no longer what he wanted and he walked out for good.
-The kids were 2½ years and 10 months old.
+Yet, within two months, he was involved with someone else and decided that a life with me was no longer what he wanted, and so he walked out for good … on Christmas Eve.
+Our kids were only 2½ years and 10 months old.
+I was now even more devastated and hurt.

-With no college education, the best job I could find was making $20,000 a year in downtown Dallas, an hour’s drive from my home, where I worked for two years.
+With no college education, the best job I could find paid $20,000 a year.
+It was in downtown Dallas, an hour’s drive from my home, and I worked there for two years.

 But, he simply did not understand my predicament.
-My mother worked and could not help and their dad was unreliable.
+My mother worked and could not help and my ex was unreliable.
 I had a babysitter, but she had a sick policy in place.
 I had no one else to rely on.

 [In my boss’s defense, several years later, I inherited this same company as a client, and so I stopped in to say hello.
-He now had two small children of his own with a working wife and he apologized profoundly to me for his lack of empathy.
+He now had two small children of his own and a working wife.
+He apologized profoundly for his lack of empathy.
 Now that he was struggling with many of the same issues, he didn’t know how I had managed so well on my own.
 In fact, he told me he had dubbed me “Saint Trudy,” for how I presented myself at work despite my hardships.
 I was grateful for his newfound compassion.]

-To make matters worse, when our divorce was final, I found myself $17,000 in debt.
-On top of everything else, I was in a desperate financial situation and could not see a way out of it.
+To make matters worse, when our divorce was final, I was left with $17,000 of our debt.
+It was a desperate financial situation and I could not see a way out of it.
 It seemed I had so many things working against me.

 Victim mentality was getting the best of me